Mendez252/TSExam/README.md

 If you navigate to a different directory you should see a 404 error page

 NOT FUNCTIONAL FEATURES:
-Hashrouting
+Hashrouting,
-Carrousel of images is not functional
+Carrousel of images is not functional,
-Saving image to a storage is not functional

 ## Available Scripts